arc64/www.tecks.co.nz/data-processing/4b-copy-data/Origin/Typesofresearchevidence/Approachestoresearchintolearningandteaching/Whattypesofexplanationaresoughtbythethreemainapproachestoresearch/Thetypesofexplanationsoughtbybehaviouranalysts/index.md

 ---
+has_children: false
 layout: default
+nav_order: 1
-title: "The types of explanation sought by behaviour analysts "
+title: 'The types of explanation sought by behaviour analysts '
-nav_order: Thetypesofexplanationsoughtbybehaviouranalysts
-has_children: false
 ---
 # The types of explanation sought by behaviour analysts